JFritzle/Mapsforge-for-MyTourbook/README.md

 ### About
 MyTourbook supports offline Mapsforge maps as _2.5D Tour Maps_ out of the box using VTM (Vector Tile Map) renderer.
 Prebuilt Mapsforge maps are provided amongst others by [mapsforge.org](http://download.mapsforge.org) and [openandromaps.org](https://www.openandromaps.org).

 MyTourbook however is also able to handle _2D Tour Maps_ provided as raster tiles by a Tile Map Service (TMS), which is mainly used by web mapping servers.
 To make local Mapsforge maps nevertheless available as _2D Tour Maps_ within MyTourbook, a local tile server can be set up to render these Mapsforge maps and to interact with MyTourbook via TMS protocol.
-The corresponding tile server is available at this [mapsforgesrv](https://github.com/telemaxx/mapsforgesrv) repository.
+The corresponding Mapsforge tile server is available at this [mapsforgesrv](https://github.com/telemaxx/mapsforgesrv) repository.

 ### Graphical user interface
-This project’s intension is to easily let the user interactively and comfortably select the numerous available options of tile server.
+This project’s intension is to easily let the user interactively and comfortably select the numerous available options of Mapsforge tile server.
 In addition, option settings as well as position and font size of graphical user interface automatically get saved and restored.
-Tile server and MyTourbook get started/restarted using these options without need to manually set up any configuration files.
+Mapsforge tile server and MyTourbook get started/restarted using these options without need to manually set up any configuration files.

 Graphical user interface is a single script written in _Tcl/Tk_ scripting language and is executable on _Microsoft Windows_ and _Linux_ operating system.
 Language-neutral script file _Mapsforge-for-MyTourbook.tcl_ requires an additional user settings file and at least one localized resource file.
 Additional files must follow _Tcl/Tk_ syntax rules too.

 User settings file is named _Mapsforge-for-MyTourbook.ini_.
 A template file is provided.

 Resource files are named _Mapsforge-for-MyTourbook.<locale\>_, where _<locale\>_ matches locale’s 2 lowercase letters ISO 639-1 code.
-English localized resource file _Mapsforge-for-MyTourbook.en_ and German localized resource file _Mapsforge-for-MyTourbook.de_ are provided.
+English localized resource file _Mapsforge-for-MyTourbook.en_, French localized resource file _Mapsforge-for-QMapShack.fr_ and German localized resource file _Mapsforge-for-MyTourbook.de_ are provided.
 Script can be easily localized to any other system’s locale by providing a corresponding resource file using English resource file as a template.

 Screenshot of graphical user interface:
 ![GUI_Windows](https://github.com/user-attachments/assets/c725e598-adc2-4ad9-83d0-a122e259977b)